mars90226/dotvim/README.md

-# Neovim config
+# Mars' Neovim config

-Carefully crafted neovim config.
+Carefully crafted neovim config by me as an vim/neovim user and evangelist for more than 10 years.
 Use [lazy.nvim](https://github.com/folke/lazy.nvim) as plugin manager.

-Vim specific config is removed, but you can use `vim` branch to access them.
-Packer specific config is removed, but you can use `packer` branch to access them.

 ## Screenshots